 As long as your character is trying to achieve something, readers are going to want to know if they succeed.
 The types of goals that interest readers will be different based on your genre and setting, but if you can give your main character a goal to accomplish and an obstacle in their way, you’ve just created conflict.
 And you didn’t have to pull out a plot twist or ten pages of backstory to set it up.

-Boiling down this advice, it comes down to making the reader love your main character .
-That is the purpose of chapter one.
-The main character is the reason the reader is going to keep going, to see if that character succeeds or fails at each new challenge you put in front of them.
+Boiling down all of this advice, it comes down to one thing: make your readers care.
+From your first line, you want to connect emotionally to your reader and present problems that make them worry, sympathize, and relate to your main character.
 So, as long as the readers (or editors or agents) get on board with that main character, they are going to keep reading through any other mistakes you make and give your book the shot it deserves.

 About my coauthor: